egregors/hk/README.md

 ## tl;dr

-In general, this project is just 3 parts combined together:
+In general, this project is just 3 parts combined:

 * Raspberry Pi + BME280 sensor integration – to get temperature and humidity data
 * Simple web server – to expose the data to local network